September 17, 2012

 The pesky cabbage butterfly is invading all over gardens everywhere right now.
 Last week, I was 3000 miles away from my own garden, but I saw these butterflies (not moths) in action.
 When I got home, there they were flying through my garden too.

 Fortunately, my brassica crops (cabbage, broccoli, kale, Brussels sprouts, cauliflower, etc…) are well protected from them.
 Plastic-sheeted hoop houses keep out the egg-laying adult butterflies.
 Though, it is time for me to exchange the plastic for floating row cover, which is more ideal in warmer temperatures.
 But that’s another post for another day.

 For now, take a close look at these adult butterflies I found at Tricycle Gardens in Richmond, Virginia.
 And, if you’ve seen these flying around in your garden, be sure to read more in our earlier post that shows photos of their caterpillar phase and the damage those green, wormy creatures do so very fast in a brassica patch.
 And, yes, we’ve shared tips for keeping them out of your crops without a drop of ‘cide!

 April 25, 2012

-I’m reminded once again that even if you practice crop rotation, there’s no guarantee a pest won’t find its way into your garden.
+I’m reminded once again that even if you practice crop rotation, there’s no guarantee a garden pests won’t find their way into your garden.

 Recently, I began noticing notching on the leaves of some of my peas.
 At first, I chalked this damage up to birds that like to sit on pea trellises and peck at the edges of pea leaves doing quite a bit of damage.
 But then I realized the damage was far too uniform to be the result of random bird pecking.
 And, I began to notice similar notching on the edges of fava beans growing in another bed that birds couldn’t access.